apexuniverse/cryptobot-whmcs/README.md

 ## Installation

-Upload the repository files to the following path:
+[Download the latest release](https://github.com/polen1kaa/cryptobot-whmcs/releases/tag/release) and upload the files from the archive to the following path:

 ```bash
 /var/www/whmcs/modules/gateways/